RinkeHoekstra/semanticweb-web-application-tutorial/tools.md

   - Run `brew install python`

 ### 2.4 Programming Libraries
+(For the lab session you may want to skip to section 3)

 It is not usually a good idea to create and manipulate machine-interpretable files by hand.
 A good programming library for Linked Data is a real benefit.